datavis-tech/reactive-model/README.md

 });
 ```

+A special default value `model.NONE` refers to a value that is defined, but represents that the property is optional and has not been speficied (similar conceptually to [Scala's Option Type](http://danielwestheide.com/blog/2012/12/19/the-neophytes-guide-to-scala-part-5-the-option-type.html).

 # Development

 This project uses [Rollup](https://github.com/rollup/rollup) for bundling ES6 modules into a CommonJS build.
 The unit tests use the bundle.
 To re-generate the bundle and run the unit tests, execute